PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Long-Term Freezing Method

 I freeze batches every spring for the entire fishing season.
+This lets me prepare large quantities when I have time and have bait ready whenever the fishing urge strikes.

 1. Flash freeze first: Place balls on cookie sheet, freeze 2 hours